-

 - Motorists traveling westbound SR 78 attempting to access Skyline Boulevard are encouraged to continue westbound until they reach Chiquita Boulevard and U-turn at the intersection.
 They can then continue eastbound until they reach Skyline Boulevard.

-- During the week of Sunday, March 23, through Saturday, March 29, motorists should expect closures on several left turn lanes throughout the project limits while crews begin paving during the nighttime/overnight hours.
+- During the week of Sunday, April 13, through Saturday, April 19, motorists should expect closures on several left turn lanes throughout the project limits while crews begin paving during the nighttime/overnight hours.

 -

-SR 72 Clark Road and the Legacy Trail: Construction Project: Crews are constructing two new pedestrian bridges and intersection improvements along the Legacy Trail in Sarasota County.
+SR 72/Clark Road and the Legacy Trail: Construction project: Crews are constructing two new pedestrian bridges and intersection improvements along the Legacy Trail in Sarasota County.

 - Project completion is expected in June 2025.